LeonXinYang/Volatility_arbitrage_model/README.md

 2. [OptionExtraction.py](Stage2-3_Option%20and%20Stock%20data%20collection%20and%20model/OptionExtraction.py)

 Why it cannot run?
-2. It costs money to activate the account to get the option data (I do not pay money for it anymore)
+File2: It costs money to activate the account to connect API to get the option data (I do not pay money for it anymore)

 ### Stage3 file: